 Eunice believes the “not your mascot movement” will hurt Indian Country more than they realize, she likes history and understands the ramifications that can come if all Indian names are removed from sight.
 Each one of these names are the identity of tribal nations and without them who will remember who we are.
 She believes in Education not Eradication.

 William J. Brotherton is an enrolled member of the Abenaki Nation of Missisquoi in Swanton, Vermont, where he serves on tribal council.
 His grandmother Nellie Boss (Bourgeois) Lamphere, born in Québec, was full-blooded Abenaki.
 He is also an adopted member of the Spirit Lake Sioux, where he received the Sioux name of Tasunka Masa (Iron Horse) in a ceremony conducted by medicine man John Chaske.
-He serves as vice president of the Native American Guardian's Association and is active in preserving and reclaiming the respectful use of Native American names in sports, place names and wherever they can be used to promote the heritage of the American Indian.
+He is active in preserving and reclaiming the respectful use of Native American names in sports, place names and wherever they can be used to promote the heritage of the American Indian.